yandex-research/context-intensive-kv-offloading/README.md

 Change `TORCH_CUDA_ARCH_LIST` according to the GPU you are using, `TORCH_CUDA_ARCH_LIST="8.0"` is for A100.

 #### Launch
-Just like with YAKV, you can controll what models and datasets are used from `run_config.py` file.
+Just like with YAKV, you can controll what models and datasets are used from `run_config.py` file from ArkVale folder.
+To start the evaluation run this from ArkVale folder:

 `python opencompass_run.py run_config.py -w outputs`